aligheshlaghi97/asynchronous-python/docs/index.md

      - asyncio Queue and consumer-producer workflows
      - asyncio Future

-6. * **Exploring Python 3.12 Features**
+6. * **Exploring New Python Versions Features**
      - Overview of new features and enhancements in Python 3.12
-     - Highlighting async-related improvements and additions in Python 3.11 and 3.12
+     - Highlighting async-related improvements and additions in Python 3.11, 3.12 and 3.13
      - Practical examples demonstrating the use of newer Python versions features in async programming

 7.  * **Web Applications**